-As with any brainstorming activity, you need to be able to summarise it and draw it together at the end, acknowledging contributions.
-You could leave the displays up afterwards, or have them typed-up for future reference.
+As with any brainstorming activity, you need to be able to summarise it and draw it together acknowledging contributions.
+You could leave the displays up afterwards, or have them typed up for future reference.

 Discussion

 It is important to capture the successes of your term's focus project.
 Doing so means that: